Frequently asked questions

 When we muscle test (i.e. ask a muscle to activate against resistance) we are lighting up certain circuits in the brain.
 If a neuromuscular pathway is obstructed through disuse or injury the body cannot "find" that muscle to perform the requested action.
 We call those places where there are inappropriate responses "kinestetic blind spots".
 The circuits are still there but the synaptic preferences have changed.
 Even after the tissues have healed from an injury, we are still left with these interruptions to the integrated coordination of movement.
 Exercises and the normal procedures of rehabilitation do not sufficiently address these patterns of sensory motor amnesia, because with exercise our body will choose those pathways that are more accessible to us.

-Finally, corrective exercises are discussed to reinforce the corrected movement patterns after each session.
+Finally, corrective exercises are discussed to reinforce and integrate the corrected movement patterns after each session.

 Will the treatment hurt?